ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Pease.

-—|(Tid-Bits,

-A POEM OF POEMS.

-The St. Louls ‘‘ Globe-Democrat’’ says that
 Mrs. H. A Deming, of San Francisco, ts sald to
 have occupted a year in hunting up and fitting
 together the following thirty-eight lines from